shibby576/shibby576/README.md

 Experienced product manager and amateur chatGPT assisted programmer.
 This is a collection of my personal and professional work.

 ### Latest professional project:
-🤖 Autonomous agents at Semantiks. <a href="https://github.com/shibby576/semantiks_portfolio/tree/main">See portfolio</a>
+🤖 Building autonomous agents at Semantiks. <a href="https://github.com/shibby576/semantiks_portfolio/tree/main">See portfolio here</a> 🤖

 ### Personal projects 🛠
 #### AI/ML 🦾